CUFCTL/cufctl.github.io/README.md

 ## Bibliography

-When updating the bibliography, each bibtex item must have at least the following fields:
+When updating the bibliography, each BibTeX item must have at least the following fields:
 ```
 % conference paper
 @inproceedings{proceedings,